painpats/piscine-42/README.md

 ## Shell

-Those two Days are focused on understanding how a Shell operates.
+Those two first Days are focused on understanding how a Shell operates.
 I would recommend you to spend maximum three days on these Days in order to understand the basis of Shell and quickly move on the C part.

 ### Shell00